-If the UE's UE MM Core Network Capability information changes (in either CM-CONNECTED or in CM-IDLE state), the UE shall perform a Registration Update ('type' different to 'periodic') when it next returns to NG-RAN coverage.
+If the UE's UE MM Core Network Capability information changes (in either CM-CONNECTED or in CM-IDLE state), the UE shall perform a Mobility Registration Update procedure when it next returns to NG-RAN coverage.
 See clause 4.2.2 of TS 23.502 [3].